PISA 2015 Results

 - Science activities

-- Instrumental motivation to learn science
+- Instrumental motivation

 - Index of economic, social and cultural status